Adam Virgo: Bristol Rovers

 Shortly after his release from Yeovil, Virgo joined Paul Buckle's Bristol Rovers in League Two on a two-year contract.
 Ahead of the 2011–12 season, Virgo was appointed Vice-Captain of the club, under Matthew Gill.
 He made his debut live on Sky Sports against Wimbledon on the opening day of the season.
 He scored a penalty in the 85th minute to win Rovers the game 3–2.
 After making nine appearances in the 2011–12 season, Virgo suffered a knee injury during training and had to undergo surgery.
 Following his recovery from injury, Virgo told BBC Radio Bristol that he was relieved to continue his football career after a career-threatening injury.

 In 2012–13 season, Virgo played his first match in over six-months, in the opening game of the season, a 2–0 loss against Oxford United.
 Virgo was a regular in the first team, in the first six matches of the season, but by late October he soon suffered another knee injury.
 One month later it was announced he would be out for the remainder of the 2012/13 season.
 Though he had been told his time at Bristol Rovers was over, Virgo (along with Scott Bevan) remained at the club until they recovered from their injuries.
 In July 2013 it was announced that Virgo and Bevan had left the club, despite being offered the opportunity to finish their rehabilitation periods.

 Following this, Virgo trained with Crawley Town and made a substitute appearance in their pre-season friendly against Millwall.

 International career

 Born and raised in Brighton in southern England, Virgo qualified to play for either England or Scotland.
 He was selected twice by Scotland at B international level.

+Post-playing career

+Virgo now commentates for National League games on TNT Sport.